 Exclusionary strategies were the earliest approach to sustainable investing, emerging from religious investment approaches that required the exclusion of prohibited investments, such as gambling and alcohol stocks.

-Today, many funds include restrictions on the ability of a fund manager to buy assets related to certain industries, such as weapons, tobacco, thermal coal extraction, unconventional oil and gas extraction, alcohol, and adult entertainment.
+Today, exclusionary strategies can restrict the ability of a fund manager to buy assets related to certain industries with poor ESG characteristics, such as weapons, tobacco, thermal coal extraction, unconventional oil and gas extraction, alcohol, and adult entertainment.
 These restrictions may be aligned with international norms that establish minimum standards of business practice, or may reflect the values of individual investors or groups of investors.

 Positive tilt strategies include a larger allocation within their portfolios to stocks with higher ESG scores, typically seeking to maintain an ESG score that is above a defined threshold.
 The way asset managers determine their ESG scores varies, with some using scores from external providers and others using qualitative and/or quantitative scoring systems developed in house by investment professionals or by a dedicated sustainable investing team.